SamG101-Developer/SPP-Primer-2/Writerside/topics/7-3-Object-Initialization.md

 ```

 Because `Copy` and `Clone` are stateless classes (no attributes), they do not need to be provided in the `sup=`
 argument, as they don't affect the memory layout of the object.
+Typically, a static `new` method is defined on most
+classes, which will internally handle the super-classes being created and assigned.